Table of Contents

 What is a Circuit Breaker?

-Circuit breakers operate based on predefined percentage values known as circuit limits.
-These limits are set by regulatory authorities and are compared with the previous closing levels of a security or index.
-If the price movement exceeds these predetermined limits, the circuit breaker is triggered, leading to a temporary halt in trading.
+Circuit breakers operate based on predefined percentage values known as circuit limits, set by regulatory authorities and compared with previous closing levels of a security or index.
+If the price movement exceeds these limits, a temporary halt in trading is triggered.

-In India, the Securities and Exchange Board of India (SEBI) is responsible for formulating and monitoring the circuit breaker mechanism.
-The circuit limits are set at different thresholds, typically 10%, 15%, and 20% for index-based market-wide circuit breakers.
-For individual stocks, circuit limits may vary based on factors such as liquidity and market capitalization.
+In India, the Securities and Exchange Board of India (SEBI) is responsible for formulating and monitoring this mechanism.
+Circuit limits are set at thresholds like 10%, 15%, and 20% for index-based market-wide interruptions.
+For individual stocks, limits may vary based on factors such as liquidity and market capitalization.

 Types of Circuit Breakers